 Climate for Health Ambassadors Training

-ASTHO is excited to partner with ecoAmerica to provide Climate for Health Ambassadors training to state and territorial health agencies.
+ASTHO partnered with ecoAmerica to provide Climate for Health Ambassadors training to state and territorial health agencies, equipping them with specific resources and tools to address the impacts of climate change in their jurisdiction.

 Climate and Health Capacity Survey

-This report breaks down the results of this survey and highlights what the results mean for the future of climate health.
+This report breaks down the results of a survey about health agency efforts to address climate change and extreme weather.
+It highlights what the results mean for the future of climate health.

 Climate and Health Capacity Survey: 10 Key Takeaways